Around the building

 Our permanent display The Art of the Potter features a changing selection of work by major potters from the early 20th century to the present.

 The display includes pieces to touch and play with, developed in consultation with visually impaired people from Henshaws Society for Blind People.

 What’s in Store?

 These displays curated by staff and visitors are on feature objects from our Social and Natural History Collections.

 They include everyday objects from the past, and a number of historical taxidermy specimens.

 The interactive Oldham Panorama is one of our most popular exhibits.
 The original photograph taken in 1876 and the comparison is from 2012.
-You can explore it in more detail here.
+It can be found on our Bridgelink display.